davehardy632/github_jobs_microservice/README.md

     The listings endpoint will return a response as explained above.
     The users endpoint is implemented for registration functionality, and the sessions endpoint is for user login.</p>

-<h3>Api access</h3>

-<p>To access the jooble api, register for an api key on their site and include it in your env variables in an application.yml file</p>

 This application uses ruby version 2.4.1

 To set up the application